digital-cognition-co-in/Tensors_et_al/README_tfNotes_.md

 accuracy = tf.reduce_mean(tf.cast(is_correct,tf.float32))

 ```
+#
-#### Its called - Gradient descent , as we Follow in the Direction pointed by the Gradient and Descent .
+#### Its called - Gradient descent , as we Follow in the Direction pointed by the Gradient and Descent.
+#
 - Gradient descent - we are in the space of weights and biases...
 - The Gradient points us downwards as its got a Negative Sign ...
 - We take a little step - downwards into the direction pointed by the Gradient...